Get Outdoors with these Stargazing Activities

 6. See an outdoor movie.

 Pack up the popcorn and a blanket and watch a movie in the park.
 Not on your tablet, silly!
 On a genuine big screen.
-From big name Disney musicals (Frozen) to super-powered smash hits (Iron Man 3), cult classics (Back to the Future) to animated blockbusters (The Lego Movie), you can catch free outdoor screenings of family flicks under the stars.
+From big name Disney movies (A Wrinkel in Time) to super-powered smash hits (Marvel), cult classics (Back to the Future) to animated blockbusters (The Lego Movie), you can catch free outdoor screenings of family flicks under the stars.

 7. Make a telescope.